San Diego Toreros baseball: John Cunningham Stadium

 John Cunningham Stadium, located on the university's campus, was the program's home venue from prior to the 1970 season until after the 2012 season.
 Before the field's 1970 construction, the program had played at several different venues in San Diego.
 The field had a capacity of 1,200 spectators and was named for former San Diego head coach, John Cunningham, who coached the team from 1964–1998.

 Fowler Park

 Beginning in the 2013 season, the team will play at Fowler Park, built on the location of Cunningham Stadium, which was demolished in summer 2012.
 Fowler has a capacity of 1,700 spectators that can be expanded to 3,000.
 The park is named for Ron and Alexis Fowler, who donated much of the stadium's $13 million construction cost.
 The playing field itself is named Cunningham Field, dedicated to the same coach for whom the program's former venue was named.

 Head coaches

 The team's most successful head coach is former coach John Cunningham, who won 843 games from 1964–1998.
 Also, Cunningham's 35 seasons as head coach make him the longest tenured coach in program history.
+Rich Hill was the program's head coach from 1999 until 2021.